O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 - Generates formatted volcano plots to visualize metabolite features that are more detected in EXP or CTRL.
 Features that are more significantly detected in EXP are potential expression products for heterologous expression studies, and ideally these features are not detected in any CTRL samples (assuming the host cannot naturally produce the metabolite).

 ### FBMN Part 5:
-- Consider running the [SIRIUS](https://bio.informatik.uni-jena.de/software/sirius/) suite of tools using the MZmine3 .mgf file output for SIRIUS (file located in in temp folder, job sub-folder).
+- Consider running the [SIRIUS](https://bio.informatik.uni-jena.de/software/sirius/) suite of tools using the MZmine3 .mgf file output for SIRIUS (.mgf file located in in temp folder, job sub-folder).
 - SIRIUS predicts chemical formula, class, and structure from the MS/MS data.
 - The MZmine3 feature IDs are consistent with feature IDs in the input for SIRIUS.
 In this way, you can generate and align SIRIUS predictions to filtered features of interest from Script 3.